 The Impact of the Great Recession

 Here is a closer look since 2007.
 The reversal began in 2008, but it accelerated in the Fall of that year following the September 15th bankruptcy of Lehmann Brothers.
-In this seasonally adjusted data the reversal peaked in early 2010.
-Four years later the spread has narrowed, but we're still a long way from the ratio before the Great Recession.
+In this seasonally adjusted data the reversal peaked in January of 2010.

 The two charts above are seasonally adjusted and include the entire workforce, which the CPS defines as age 16 and over.
 A problem inherent in using this broadest of cohorts is that it includes the population that adds substantial summertime volatility to the full-time/part-time ratio, namely, high school and college students.
 Also the 55-plus cohort includes a subset of employees that opt for part-time employment during the decade following the historical peak spending years (ages 45-54) and as a transition toward retirement.

-The next chart reduces the summertime volatility problem by focusing on the 25-54 workforce.
+The next chart better illustrates summertime volatility by focusing on the 25-54 workforce.
 Note that the government's full-time/part-time data for this cohort is only available as non-seasonally adjusted.
-To help us recognize the summer seasonality that remains, I've used a lighter color for the summer-month markers, which are the most subject to temporary shifts from part-time to 35-plus hours of employment.
+To help us recognize the summer seasonality, I've used a lighter color for the June-July-August markers, which are the most subject to temporary shifts from part-time to 35-plus hours of employment.
 I've also included 12-month moving averages for the two series to help us identify the slope of the trend in recent years.

 Like the 16-and-over version, this chart depicts a current situation that is considerably different from the era before the Financial Crisis, although the trend has been slowly improving since early 2010, as illustrated by the dotted-line moving averages.
 Since this is non-seasonally adjusted data, the summer months are obvious outliers, with full-time employment spiking during the June-August period.
-In July 2012 and again in August 2013 the data points nudged each other.
-After the summer months, not surprisingly, the spread returned, although it is now noticeably narrower than the previous pre-summer spread.
+In July 2012 and again in August 2013 the gap narrowed, and it is yet narrower this summer.

 Obamacare and Part-Time Employment